George Miller (filmmaker): 1971–1985: Ozploitation and Mad Max trilogy

+1987–1995: Established director

 In 1987, Miller directed The Witches of Eastwick, starring Jack Nicholson, Susan Sarandon, Cher and Michelle Pfeiffer.
 The film proved to be a troubling experience for Miller.
 "I quit the film twice and Jack [Nicholson] held me in there," said Miller.
 "He said, 'Just sit down, lose your emotion, and have a look at the work.
 If you think the work is good, stick with the film.'
 And he was a great man.
-I learnt more from him than anybody else I think I’d worked for – he was extraordinary."
+I learnt more from him than anybody else I've worked with - he was extraordinary."
 Nicholson also coached Miller to exaggerate his needs during the production, asking for 300 extras when he only needed 150, knowing that his producers would give him less than he requested.
 The award-winning production designer Polly Platt also collaborated closely with Miller on The Witches of Eastwick.
 Cher later said that prior to working on the film, Miller called her at home, the day after her 40th birthday, to inform her that he and Nicholson didn't want her in the film.
 She was deemed "too old and not sexy".